vuejs/apollo/packages/docs/guide/index.md

 # Introduction

 **Vue Apollo** is the official [Apollo Client](https://www.apollographql.com/docs/react) integration for [Vue.js](https://vuejs.org/).
-It enables you to manage both local and remote data with GraphQL, using Vue's Composition API.
+It lets you manage local and remote GraphQL data through Vue's reactivity system.

 <div class="tip custom-block" style="padding-top: 8px">
 Ready to try it out?
 Skip to the <a href="./installation">Installation</a>.